Brian-Masse/Recall/README.md

 # Recall

-## **VERSION 1.01**
+## **VERSION 1.02**

+BUG FIXES:

+- Fixed an issue that prevented data created in the tutorial from syncing to the rest of the app
+- Fixed an issue that caused the app to crash when clicking on a goal from the tag list

 ## **Notes on Indexing System**

-BUG FIXES:

-- Fixed an issue where signing in with Apple prevented users from accessing the tutorial
-- Fixed notification selection during profile creation
-- Fixed notification selection in settings page
-- Fixed a typo in Recall form

 _Updated on 9/3/23_